ePages-de/epages-devportal/_posts/2021/2021-09-16-5-most-valuable-things-I-learned-in-my-10+-year-career.md

 I always had the ambition to have a broad knowledge.
 I wanted to know more than just the programming language and the framework I used to write my code.
 Additionally, I learned and tried to use new languages, concepts, new (web) technologies in simple pet projects.
-The opposite of a T-Shaped person is an I-shaped person who only has deep deep knowledge in one field and no general knowledge.
+The opposite of a T-Shaped person is an I-shaped person who only has deep knowledge in one field and no general knowledge.
-There is also the dash-shaped person with only general knowledge who has no deep knowledge of a topic.
+There is also the dash-shaped person who only has general knowledge and no deep knowledge of a topic.

 But why should you aim for that goal?